Tuesday, February 2, 2021

 1878-79 - William Payne

 The following extract is from an article about a trip by buggy from Mudgee to Coonabarabran in 1877.
-The full article is well worth the read but this section describes passing through Goodiman in a hot, drought-ridden February.
+The full article is well worth a read but this section describes passing through Goodiman in a hot, drought-ridden February.

 A Visit to Coonabarabran.